 Now, the second time we had to contact support and not warranty because this is the second headset it's happened to.

 07/28/2023 We've given them contact form requests several times.
 One representative (We will call him "M") asked us some technical questions about how we were troubleshooting this headset.
 We replied and "M" thanked us for the info and that he would speak with one of the engineers at Koss.
 Radio silence for 1 week and asked for an update now twice. requested status updates from "M" to which at the time of posting we have no comms to them.

-There’s a support system that looks like they’re rocking lotus notes from the 1990s that we were filing out progress through. we requested an update about 2 times over the course of 2 weeks.. and nothing.
+There's a support system that looks like they're rocking lotus notes from the 1990s that we were filing out progress through. we requested an update about two times over two weeks. and nothing.

 08/05/2023 - We've e-mailed them repeatedly asking for a response.
 Nothing.

-08/11/2023 – Koss headset returned to Amazon.
+08/11/2023 - Koss headset returned to Amazon.
 Referencing case number.
-The experation window of return is 08/15/2023 and basically there’s no reason to wait until the end.
+The expiration window of return is 08/15/2023 and basically, there's no reason to wait until the end.
 Thankfully the Amazon return process was rather nice!

 At this point.
 My return window is closing from Amazon.
-While I feel listening to these headphones is fun, especially with how good the bass drive is on these.
-Having a -30db noise floor is absolutely horrible for a headset.
+While we feel listening to these headphones is fun, especially with how good the bass drive is on these.
+Having a -30db noise floor is horrible for a headset.
 Especially one that is in the $100+ price range!